sisl/dmubook-errata/README.md

 * Eq.
 4.25: The T_s immediately after the inverse should be T_a (Allan Li)
 * Alg.
 6.2: sampling state from b should be within the repeat loop so lines 4 and 5 should be swapped (Tim Wheeler)
 * Eq.
 6.1: drop the t subscripts (Kyu-Young Kim)

+These items will be fixed in a future printing:
+* For consistency, algorithms in Ch.
+7 should use U instead of V.